Prayag2003/Prayag2003/README.md

 🎯A curious and passionate Computer Science Student @PDEU'25

-💻 I have proficient skills in Javascript, Golang, C++ and Java.
+💻 I have proficient skills in Javascript, Golang, C++ and Python.
 I love building backends.
 I have built several projects using the MERN stack, MySQL, Restful APIs, GraphQL and gRPC.
 I am skilled in using tools like Docker, Jenkins and Apache Kafka

 ☕I have strong foundational knowledge of DSA, OOPS, SOLID Principles and Design Patterns